LFS LINKS

 - you are passionate about human nutrition, disease prevention, food security, global health, and food policy

-- you are interested pursuing a career in public health, medicine, consulting, research, food science or dietetics
+- you are interested in pursuing a career in public health, medicine, consulting, research, food science or dietetics

 Majors Offered: Food, Nutrition and Health General, Nutritional Science, Food Science, Food and Nutritional Science Double Major, Dietetics